59th Kanagawa Prefectural Art Exhibition

 When it comes to fantasy works, I think it's important to feel what comes from your heart.

-When I feel like it's hard, it's probably because I don't have enough time.
-There is a time limit for each free assignment at school, and it's difficult to complete the picture when the time is up.
+The times when I feel it's hard are probably when I don't have enough time.
+There is a time limit for each free assignment at school, and once the time is up it's difficult to finish the picture.
 Right now, I'm still struggling within the school rules.

 -Please tell us about your upcoming activities and future goals.